resv/MINDTIPPER/README.md

      - [HTML.com](https://html.com/)
      - [Developer.Mozilla.org](https://developer.mozilla.org/en-US/)

-1. Some API sources used were for learning purposes only, any API libraries that were used are located in the [resources](https://github.com/resv/MINDTIPPER/tree/master/WebContent/resources) folder, labeled respectively.
+1. Some API sources used were for **learning purposes** only, any API libraries that were used are located in the [resources](https://github.com/resv/MINDTIPPER/tree/master/WebContent/resources) folder, labeled respectively.

-2. We have removed boilerplate code by creating a [static JSP folder](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view/static) to hold header footer and nav bars JSP files that were included in each JSP file.
+2. We have **removed boilerplate code** by creating a [static JSP folder](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view/static) to hold header footer and nav bars JSP files that were included in each JSP file.

 <img src="https://imgur.com/F8MdTJz.png" width="900" height="50">

-3. The [css & js](https://github.com/resv/MINDTIPPER/tree/master/WebContent/resources) folder contains the personal external stylings done for the JSP pages but all other external css sources have been credited to the respective authors/companies on each of their files.
+3. The [CSS & JS](https://github.com/resv/MINDTIPPER/tree/master/WebContent/resources) folder contains the **personal external stylings** done for the JSP pages but all **other external CSS sources** have been **credited** to the respective authors/companies on each of their files.

-4. [All views](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view) implements bootstrap for styling and is responsive for mobile or smaller resolutions.
+4. [All views](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view) **implements bootstrap for styling** and is **responsive** for mobile or smaller resolutions.
-   - [Nav bar](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/static/navbar.jsp) and [footer](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/static/footer.jsp) were custom made and responsive.
+   - [Nav bar](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/static/navbar.jsp) and [footer](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/static/footer.jsp) were **custom made and responsive**.
-   - [Home](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/home.jsp) page was inspired by [Startbootstrap](https://startbootstrap.com/) but highly modified.
+   - [Home](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/home.jsp) page was **inspired by [Startbootstrap](https://startbootstrap.com/)** but highly modified.
-   - Internal and external CSS was used as the requirement for this case study.
+   - **Internal and external CSS** was used as the **requirement** for this case study.
-   - JSTL tag library was used to reference external links.
+   - **JSTL tag** library was used to reference external links.

-5. “[Terms of use](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/terms.jsp)” & “[Privacy Policy](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/privacy.jsp)” actually has factual information regarding this project at its current state and for future features not yet implemented.
+5. “[Terms of use](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/terms.jsp)” & “[Privacy Policy](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/privacy.jsp)” has **factual information** regarding this project at its current state and for future features not yet implemented.
 You can generate specified documentation at [Termly](https://termly.io/).
-I could not afford the membership so I had to manual create my own HTML and CSS for this page as embedding was the only way to use these terms for non paid members and that was not an option.
-Credit was given to the company in the jsp page.
+I could not afford the membership so I had to manual create my own HTML and CSS for this page as embedding was the only way to use these terms for non paid members and that was not an option. *Credit was given to the company in the jsp page*.

 <br>

 <img align="right" src="https://imgur.com/OLYDxd2.png" width="650" height="200">

 ##### Animation
-I implemented a very powerful tool called [WOW.JS](https://wowjs.uk/). for simple animations.
+I implemented a very powerful tool called [WOW.JS](https://wowjs.uk/). for **simple animations**.
 Customized timers can be found in [animate.css](https://github.com/resv/MINDTIPPER/blob/master/WebContent/resources/css/animate.css).

 <br>
 <br>